kaechele/gensio/c++/README.rst

 interfaces.
 This files covers general concepts.

-The basic principles are the same as the C interface, and you can use the man pages for the various C functions for explainations of how most of the interfaces work.
+The basic principles are the same as the C interface, and you can use the man pages for the various C functions for explanations of how most of the interfaces work.
 It's a pretty straightforward mapping in most cases.
 Like ``gensio_write(g, ...)`` would map to ``g->write(...)``.